James Farmer: Adult life

+Marriage and family

 Farmer married Winnie Christie in 1945.
 Winnie became pregnant soon after they were married.
-Then she found a note from a girl in one of Farmer's coat pockets, an event that catalyzed the end of their marriage.
-She miscarried, and the couple divorced not long afterward.
+When she found a procative note from a girl in one of Farmer's coat pockets, she was outraged at him.
+She suffered a miscarriage, and the couple divorced not long afterward.

 A few years later, Farmer married Lula A. Peterson.
-She had been diagnosed with Hodgkin's disease, so the two were told not to have children because at that time pregnancy was thought to exacerbate cancer.
+She had been diagnosed with Hodgkin's disease.
+The two were advised against having children, as pregnancy was thought to exacerbate cancer.
 Years later, they sought a second opinion.
 At that time, Lula was encouraged to try to have children.
-She had a miscarriage but then successfully had a daughter, Tami Lynn Farmer, born on February 14, 1959.
+She first had a miscarriage but then had a daughter, Tami Lynn Farmer, born on February 14, 1959.
 A second daughter, Abbey Farmer, was born in 1962.